 Contact Info: Senior Vice Provost for Enrollment Management and Services (919-515-2572)

-Beginning with the 2015 fall term, all undergraduate students, regardless of when they first enrolled in NC State University, will be subject to the conditions set forth in this regulation.
+All undergraduate students, regardless of when they first enrolled in NC State University, will be subject to the conditions set forth in this regulation.

 2. PROGRESS TOWARD DEGREE

 2.1 Students are expected to be in a degree granting major before entering their fifth term (fall or spring).